schorschii/OCO-Server/docs/Computers.md

 There are 2 methods for registering new computers:

 ### 1. Agent Self-Registration
-This feature must be activated first in the config file `conf.php` by setting `AGENT_SELF_REGISTRATION_ENABLED` to `true`.
+This feature must be activated first by enabling "Agent Self-Registration" on the config page.
 Then, every agent knowing the correct agent key (defined in the server config file) can registrate itself on the server.
 During the first communication with the server, a unique agent key will be set for the new computer.

 ### 2. Manual (Pre-)Registration
 For this method, a new computer object must be created first in the web frontend or using the client API.
 The name which you enter on the dialog must exactly match the new computers hostname.
 Then, the computer is able update its inventory values using the global agent key (defined in the server config file; key can also be set to an empty string - this allows you to install and use the agent without further configuration on the client computer).
 During the first communication with the server, a unique agent key will be set for the new computer.